petrusjohannesmaas/research-lab/projects/opensuse_k3s_cluster.md

-# openSUSE K3S Cluster
+# K3S Cluster on openSUSE MicroOS

-K3s is a CNCF sandbox project that delivers a lightweight certified Kubernetes distribution created by Rancher Labs.
+K3s is a CNCF sandbox project that delivers a lightweight certified Kubernetes distribution created by Rancher Labs / openSUSE.
 K3s is highly available and production-ready.
 It has a very small binary size and very low resource requirements.
 In simple terms: it is Kubernetes without the bloat.

 Source: [openSUSE documentation](https://en.opensuse.org/SDB:K3s_cluster_deployment_on_MicroOS)